monigarr/GenAIJokes/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Complete this Project
+- [x] Complete this Project before Sunday 9/2/2024
-- [] Send this project link and team id codes to Encode AI and GPT Bootcamp Form
+- [] Enter this project link and team id codes to Encode AI and GPT Bootcamp Form no later than 9/2/2024

 <p align="right">(<a href="#top">back to top</a>)</p>